Gazelle79/Gazelle79/README.md

 ### :octocat: __I'm Frederick.__ :octocat:

-__I'm a developer developer, mainly with Linux, Java, C# & Python.__ Much of my work is back-end, but I can do full stack development.
-I'm a fan of world football :soccer:, distance running :sparkles:, animation :pen:, and unit testing :computer:.
-Unit testing saves lives.
+__I'm a developer, mainly with Linux, Java, C# & Python.__ Much of my work is recent back-end.
+Very comfortable with full stack development.
+I'm a fan of:

+- [x] World football :soccer:
+- [x] Distance running / world track & field 🎽:
+- [x] Animation :Pen:
+- [x] Unit testing :computer: (It testing saves lives & keeps developers sane.)

 ### :key: My values

-- Solving any problem means asking the _right questions_ before writing _any_ code.
+- Solving any problem == asking the _right questions_ before writing __any__ code.
-- Take longer to design software properly at the start.
-You won't have to rewrite EVERYTHING later.
+- Taking time & thought to design software properly at the start == __NOT__ rewriting __EVERYTHING__ later.
 - Unit testing saves lives.
-- Well written code should flow as easily as paragraphs on a page.
+- Well written code should flow as smoothly as written language.
-- Good communication is just as important as well-written software.
+- Good communication is __just as important__ as well-written software.
-- Knowing a language > knowing a framework.
-If I know a language, I can learn any framework that uses it.
+- __Knowing a language > knowing a framework.__ If I know a language, I can learn any framework that uses it.
 - Frameworks change.
 Fundamentals don't.

 ### :speech_balloon: Programming languages

 - [x] `Java`
 - [x] `C#`
 - [x] `Python`
 - [x] `XML`